So, you're ready to retire?

 9. Prepare for losing your marbles.

-No one wants to think about this stuff now.
+Who wants to think about this stuff?
+(No one.)
 But if you wait until it happens, well, it’s too late to do anything about it.

 10. Lastly, embrace this new phase of your life.

-Get a dog or a new hobby; try yoga, pickleball, or bridge; teach ESL to new immigrants; spoil your grandchildren.
+Get a dog or a hobby; try yoga, pickleball, or bridge; teach ESL to new immigrants; spoil your grandchildren; go to an ICE protest.
 Any of these activities will help you embrace that it’s OK to begin to spend down your savings and understand you’re shifting gears into the de-saving phase of your life.
+Dogs are expensive but the rest of these you can do cheaply.

 Not only have you hit your peak net worth but, you’re also not getting any stronger, smarter, healthier, or better looking.
 It’s OK, I guess.